Russia says Pelosi's visit to Taiwan a 'provocation', backs Beijing | Law-Order

 Russian Foreign Ministry spokeswoman Maria Zakharova said on Tuesday that Russia views U.S. House of Representatives Speaker Nancy Pelosi's expected visit to Taiwan as a "provocation" aimed at pressuring Beijing.

-In a press briefing, Zakharova said that Russia supporters Beijing's One China principle, and opposes Taiwanese independence "in any form".
+In a press briefing, Zakharova said that Russia supports Beijing's One China principle, and opposes Taiwanese independence "in any form".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)